okta/okta.github.io/_source/_docs/api/resources/linked-objects.md

 {% api_operation get /api/v1/users/${id}/linkedObjects/${associated.name} %}

-For the specified user, gets an array of users who are `associated` for the specified role.
-If the specified user is not a `primary`,  an empty array is returned.
+For the specified user, gets an array of users who are `associated` for the specified relationship.
+If the specified user isn't assigned a `primary` relationship,  an empty array is returned.

 Use `me` instead of `id` to specify the current session user.